 Past approaches to appearance-based gaze estimation have included Random Forests \cite{sugano2014learning}, k-Nearest Neighbors \cite{sugano2014learning,schneider2014manifold}, and Support Vector Regression \cite{schneider2014manifold}.
 More recently, the use of deep CNNs to appearance-based gaze estimation has received increasing attention.
 Zhang \textit{et al.} proposed the first deep CNN for gaze estimation in the wild \cite{zhang2015appearance,zhang2019mpiigaze}, which gave a significant improvement in accuracy.

 Considering regions of the face outside the eyes has further improved accuracy.
 For example, Krafka \textit{et al.} proposed a CNN with multi-region input, including an image of the face, images of both eyes and a face grid~\cite{krafka2016eye}.
 Parekh \textit{et al.} proposed a similar multi-region network for eye contact detection~\cite{parekh2017eye}.
-Zhang \textit{et al.} proposed a network that takes the full face image as input and adopts a spatial weighting method to emphasize features from particular regions of the face~\cite{zhang2017s}.
+Zhang \textit{et al.} proposed to take the full face image as input and adopts a spatial weighting method to emphasize features from particular regions of the face~\cite{zhang2017s}.

 Other work has focused on how to extract better information from eye images.
 Cheng \textit{et al.} developed a multi-stream network to address the asymmetry in gaze estimation between left and right eyes~\cite{cheng2018appearance}.
 Yu \textit{et al.} proposed to estimate the locations of eye landmark and gaze directions jointly~\cite{yu2018deep}.
 Park \textit{et al.} proposed to learn an intermediate pictorial representation of the eyes~\cite{park2018deep}.
-Lian \textit{et al.} proposed to use using images from multiple cameras~\cite{lian2018multiview}.
-Xiong \etal proposed mixed effects neural networks to tackle the problem caused by the non \textit{i.i.d.} natural of eye tracking datasets~\cite{xiong2019mixed}.
+Lian \textit{et al.} proposed to use images from multiple cameras~\cite{lian2018multiview}.
+Xiong \etal{} proposed mixed effects neural networks to tackle the problem caused by the non \textit{i.i.d.} natural of eye tracking datasets~\cite{xiong2019mixed}.

 Still others have sought to improve robustness to the change in head pose.
 Deng and Zhu estimated the head pose in camera-centric coordinates and the gaze directions in head-centric coordinates, and then combined them geometrically~\cite{deng2017monocular}.
 Ranjan \textit{et al.} applied a branching architecture, whose parameters were switched according to a clustering of head pose angles~\cite{ranjan2018light}.
-Palmero \etal proposed to used 3D shape cue of the face~\cite{palmero2018recurrent}.
+Palmero \etal{} proposed to use 3D shape cue of the face~\cite{palmero2018recurrent}.